Realtor Fees & Closing Costs in Florida

 - Mar 29, 2023

-If you’re selling a home in Miami-Dade or Broward County, understanding realtor fees and closing costs is essential.
-These expenses directly affect your net proceeds and should be considered early when preparing to list your property.
+If you’re selling or buying a home in Miami-Dade or Broward County, it’s important to understand realtor fees and closing costs, since both directly impact your net proceeds.

-Realtor fees—commonly referred to as real estate commissions—are negotiated in advance as part of the listing agreement and paid at closing from the sale proceeds.
+Realtor fees are negotiated upfront in the listing agreement and paid at closing from the sale proceeds.

-Although the seller typically pays the total commission, compensation is often shared between the listing agent and the buyer’s agent.
-Some brokerages may also charge administrative or transaction-related fees, which should always be disclosed upfront.
+In most cases, the seller pays the total commission, which is typically shared between the listing agent and the buyer’s agent.
+Any additional broker or transaction fees must be disclosed in advance.

-In most Miami-Dade and Broward County transactions, the seller pays the agreed-upon realtor fees at closing.
-These costs should be factored into pricing decisions to ensure sellers achieve their desired net outcome.
+In most local transactions, the seller pays the agreed-upon realtor fees at closing.
+These costs should be considered when pricing your home.

 Buyer Broker Agreement (Effective August 2024)

-As of August 2024, all NAR-affiliated Realtors are required to use a Buyer Broker Agreement (BBA) before showing properties.
-This agreement clearly defines the services provided to the buyer and how the buyer’s agent is compensated, increasing transparency across all real estate transactions.
+As of August 2024, all NAR-affiliated agents must use a Buyer Broker Agreement before showing homes.
+This agreement clearly outlines the buyer agent’s services and compensation.

-Beyond realtor fees, sellers typically pay additional closing costs, which may include title services, lien searches, recording fees, and prorated property taxes.
+Beyond realtor fees, sellers typically pay 1%–2% of the sales price in closing costs, which may include:

 What other fees do sellers pay in Florida?